Stories from the Edge

 Portoroz is on the Adriatic coast of Slovenia.
 It became a health resort in the late 19th century, using saltwater and salina mud from the local saltworks.
 Soon Portoroz became one of the grandest seaside resorts of the Austrian Littoral.
 Its Palace Hotel hosted the Austro-Hungarian monarchy and was considered the most beautiful hotel on the Adriatic Coast.
 After the Second World War, Portoroz went into a decline which then reversed in the late 1960s and 1970s with the building of an airport, auditorium, new hotels, a casino and a tourist marina.
 The local saltworks and salt trade, was important for trade in the Venetian Republic.
 One of these saltworks is now a nature reserve.

-Portoroz is calm
+Portoroz

 07 - 05 - 15 / OSMIZZA 17-19